arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 Once this is completed, you should now see a new storage device connected as a portable storage device in your computer.

+This can be very useful, as this flash storage **does not get deleted when you upload a new sketch to the board.** Meaning that you can store files on the board, and then upload a new sketch that can access and use those files without the need for an SD card and card reader.

->**Note:** In this configuration, the USB serial port used for serial communication with the computer is occupied, so you won't be able to send or read information in the serial monitor. **This includes uploading new sketches.** To upload a new sketch you need to put the **Arduino GIGA R1** in DFU mode by double pressing the RST button.
+***Note: In this configuration, the USB serial port used for serial communication with the computer is occupied, so you won't be able to send or read information in the serial monitor. **This includes uploading new sketches.** To upload a new sketch you need to put the **Arduino GIGA R1** in DFU mode by double pressing the RST button.***

 ## Audio Jack
 The **Arduino GIGA R1** features an audio jack, with 2x DAC channels, and 1x ADC channel, meaning that it is capable of reading input from a microphone, as well as outputting sound through a speaker.